SajidNoor5051/SajidNoor5051/README.md

 - 🔭 Research interests: Applied AI, HCI, and Security
 - 🌱 Stack: React, Node.js, TypeScript, Python — and whatever the project needs
-- ⚡ Outside of coding — football, guitar, and travelling when I get the chance
+- ⚡ Outside of coding and academics — football, guitar, and travelling whenever I get the chance

 ---